Ian Harrold | Artist | Maker

 Gateway was a truly remarkable school.
 In 1970 a team built a machine for analysing fingerprints, employing the moiré principle.
 They won the BBC Young Scientists of the Year competition, in the UK and Europe.
 The schools alumni included Harold Hopkins, inventor of the surgical endoscope (how many lives?), and the zoom lens for the BBC along with the laserdisc whose technology enabled the creation of the CD and DVD.

 Ian's Quaker headmaster, Maurice Bailey (father of the present Governor of the Bank of England), encouraged a keen interest in all things creative, recognizing that a students range of talents might not be only academic.
-This led, with the Heads direct support, to a coveted place on a four-year arts course specialising in silversmithing and jewellery at the iconic Sir John Cass School of Art in Whitechapel, London (1973–77).
+This led, with the Heads direct support complimented by the (Royal College of Art alumni) silversmithing tutor Kevin Lint, to a coveted place on a four-year arts course specialising in silversmithing and jewellery at the iconic Sir John Cass School of Art in Whitechapel, London (1973–77).
 The course was rigorous, hard, and uncompromising yet allowed the possibility of diversions into museum drawing under the guidance of Bert Kitchen, life drawing and the use of the fine art facilities.
 Cass, as part of the City of London Polytechnic with its 4 year DipAd course, was developed from the course begun by Johnstone at the Central School.
+Ian was the winner of the George Gee Endowment Prize for Silversmithing.

 Whilst at Cass, the Whitechapel Art Gallery nearby provided part-time employment under Nicholas Serota, and introduced Ian to the world of fine art, with exhibitions by Walter Pichler, Gilbert and George, and in particular British Minimalism epitomised by a major retrospective by Bob Law, who lived at Nancledra, St Ives, and was a major influence in the art scene there.